jennyygeng/jennyygeng/README.md

 # 👩🏻‍💻 Hi, I'm Jenny Geng

 I'm a data-driven problem solver with hands-on clinical experience, passionate about leveraging analytics to improve patient care and healthcare operations.
 I am currently completing my **B.S. in Statistics & Data Science** (Minor in Computer Science) at the University of Arizona, graduating May 2026.
-In Fall 2026, I will be joining the University of Southern California (USC) to pursue an M.S. in Healthcare Data Science.
+In Fall 2026, I will be joining the University of Southern California (USC) to pursue an **M.S. in Healthcare Data Science**.

 ### 🔬 What I'm Doing:
 - Wrapping up my undergraduate degree and preparing for the transition to graduate school.